 You can enable Autopilot on your node by navigating the the "Manage" section of your Lightning dashboard.

 If you already have open channels that are confirmed on the blockchain, and you are still unable to see your node on explore.casa, you may need to enable port forwarding or, even better, enable Tor connections.

 Once you have open, active channels, it may take some time before Lightning explorers see your node.

-Lightning and Bitcoin explorers are a bit different.
-Bitcoin explorers have node that see every transaction on the chain, which Lightning explorers can only see the nodes that it's connected to, and the node connected to those nodes, and so on.
+Lightning and bitcoin explorers are a bit different.
+Bitcoin explorers have nodes that see every transaction on the chain, whereas Lightning explorers can only see the nodes that they are connected to, and the node connected to those nodes, and so on.

 So the Lightning explorer can only see the network "from where it's standing," so to speak.